mevadakalpesh/repo-structure/README.md

 # Repo Structure

-Repo Structure is a Laravel package that allows you to create repository structure with single command including class,interface,Provider as well as binding code.
+Repo Structure is a Laravel package that allows you to create repository structure with single command including class,interface,Provider as well as binding code and Service with Common functions.

 ---